-It was a big day when mindfulness hit me as an actual way I could live my life.
+It was a big day when mindfulness hit me as a super power – an innate power I could channel to improve my life.
 I’d been studying yoga and meditation for some time and I had the THEORY totally down, but apparently it hadn’t really sunk into my heart and gut.
 Because there I was on an hot day, driving in outer suburbia, pretty uninspired when mindfulness became my super power.
 I was about 28 years old and there was nothing specifically wrong in that moment but I became aware I was involuntarily taking part in a self-made walk of shame – mindlessly berating myself in my head.

 It was memories from childhood through to recent times – mistakes, humiliations, injustices and hurts – and the swirling clouds of bad feeling emanating from them felt like stinky but COMFY old clothes.
 I suddenly saw that when there was nothing else playing in my mind – they were the fillers that I had on an automatic loop.